 Like so often in philanthropy, the Rogers Family Foundation’s giving began with the personal and grew into something far-reaching and sustaining.
-The “personal” was the relationship the late Jacqueline Rogers, who struggled with dementia, developed years ago with her geriatric psychiatrist, Brent P. Forester, MD, MSc, who today is chief of McLean’s Center of Excellence in Geriatric Psychiatry.
+The “personal” was the relationship the late Jacqueline Rogers, who struggled with dementia, developed years ago with her geriatric psychiatrist, Brent P. Forester, MD, MSc, who today is chief of McLean’s Division of Geriatric Psychiatry.
 To honor this relationship, the foundation launched McLean’s Geriatric Mood Disorders Research Program focused on older adults with bipolar disorder, depression and co-occurring cognitive problems that often impair quality of life and daily functioning, and has supported it for more than a decade.

 “He was amazing with my mother—so compassionate—she loved him,” says foundation trustee Deborah Rogers Pratt.
 “We are so pleased with the research that Brent and others have done and how far the program has come.”
 Pratt’s cousin and fellow foundation trustee Amy Rogers Dittrich adds, “Alzheimer’s disease is the sixth leading cause of death and research is advancing at a gallop.
 But, the research dollars have not kept pace.”